 Yes, there are some technical differences, including the activation or deactivation of the bloom effect -the flash on illuminated surfaces-, some textures seem to show more quality and both benefit from reduced load times -only a couple of seconds-.
 On the other hand, and as already announced, this conversion uses fictitious trademarks instead of those licensed in Japan, and remains at 30fps ; Many classic games are programmed with this speed and it is not easy to double the rate of images per second without creating new errors, it is not a question of power.

 The question is that Shenmue I & II seeks to be so faithful to the originals that it plays very little in gameplay, graphics or sound to make it more comfortable to play now.
-Being one of Sega’s flagship ships, it is a missed opportunity to add official translation – it comes to us in several languages, but not in Spanish – given the importance of the conversations, or revising the sound effects, as the voices of the first Shenmue they sound low quality and there does not seem to be a good balance between noise and music – values that we can at least adjust independently.
+Being one of Sega’s flagship ships, it is a missed opportunity to add official translation – it comes to us in several languages, given the importance of the conversations, or revising the sound effects, as the voices of the first Shenmue they sound low quality and there does not seem to be a good balance between noise and music – values that we can at least adjust independently.

 It is also a little shocking that you do not take advantage to add content, and we do not only refer to Shenmue Passport, but some kind of It was done, exclusive interviews, art galleries, etc. A saga that has remained in the memory mainly for its tireless fans deserved a special treat for collectors, or to give a historical framework to the players who discover Shenmue.